amient/affinity/README.md

 ## Global State
-        affinity.global [<ID>] (-)                                                              each global state has an ID and needs to be further configured affinity.global.<ID>.external [TRUE|FALSE] (false)                                      If the state is attached to a data stream which is populated and partitioned by an external process - external state becomes readonly affinity.global.<ID>.lock.timeout.ms [INT] (10000)                                      How long a lock can be held by a single thread before throwing a TimeoutException affinity.global.<ID>.write.timeout.ms [INT] (10000)                                     How long can any of the write operation on a global store take before throwing TimeoutException affinity.global.<ID>.memstore.class [FQN] (!)
-Implementation of storage.MemStore that will be used for lookups affinity.global.<ID>.memstore.data.dir [FILE-PATH] (-)                                  Local path where data of this MemStore will be kept - this setting will be derived from the node.data.dir if not set affinity.global.<ID>.memstore.key.prefix.size [INT] (-)                                 Number of head bytes, used for optimized range lookups - this setting will be automatically generated for AvroRecord classes which declare Fixed fields affinity.global.<ID>.min.timestamp.ms [LONG] (0)                                        Any records with timestamp lower than this value will be immediately dropped affinity.global.<ID>.storage.class [FQN] (-)                                            Implementation of storage.LogStorage which will be used for persistence affinity.global.<ID>.storage.commit.interval.ms [LONG] (5000)                           Frequency at which consumed records will be committed to the log storage backend affinity.global.<ID>.storage.commit.timeout.ms [LONG] (30000)                           Number of milliseconds after which a commit is considered failed affinity.global.<ID>.storage.min.timestamp.ms [LONG] (0)                                Any records with timestamp lower than this value will be immediately dropped - if not set, this settings will be derived from the owning state, if any. affinity.global.<ID>.ttl.sec [INT] (-1)                                                 Per-record expiration which will based off event-time if the data class implements EventTime trait
+        affinity.global [<ID>] (-)                                                              each global state has an ID and needs to be further configured affinity.global.<ID>.external [TRUE|FALSE] (false)                                      If the state is attached to a data stream which is populated and partitioned by an external process - external state becomes readonly.
+Number of partitions will be also detected from the underlying storage log. affinity.global.<ID>.lock.timeout.ms [LONG] (10000)                                     How long a lock can be held by a single thread before throwing a TimeoutException affinity.global.<ID>.memstore.class [FQN] (!)
+Implementation of storage.MemStore that will be used for lookups affinity.global.<ID>.memstore.data.dir [FILE-PATH] (-)                                  Local path where data of this MemStore will be kept - this setting will be derived from the node.data.dir if not set affinity.global.<ID>.memstore.key.prefix.size [INT] (-)                                 Number of head bytes, used for optimized range lookups - this setting will be automatically generated for AvroRecord classes which declare Fixed fields affinity.global.<ID>.min.timestamp.ms [LONG] (0)                                        Any records with timestamp lower than this value will be immediately dropped affinity.global.<ID>.partitions [INT] (-)                                               Number of partitions (this setting cannot be applied to state stores defined within a Keyspace) affinity.global.<ID>.storage.class [FQN] (-)                                            Implementation of storage.LogStorage which will be used for persistence affinity.global.<ID>.storage.commit.interval.ms [LONG] (5000)                           Frequency at which consumed records will be committed to the log storage backend affinity.global.<ID>.storage.commit.timeout.ms [LONG] (30000)                           Number of milliseconds after which a commit is considered failed affinity.global.<ID>.storage.min.timestamp.ms [LONG] (0)                                Any records with timestamp lower than this value will be immediately dropped - if not set, this settings will be derived from the owning state, if any. affinity.global.<ID>.ttl.sec [INT] (-1)                                                 Per-record expiration which will based off event-time if the data class implements EventTime trait affinity.global.<ID>.write.timeout.ms [LONG] (10000)                                    How long can any of the write operation on a global store take before throwing a TimeoutException

 ### Global State Storage(io.amient.affinity.kafka.KafkaLogStorage)
         affinity.global.<ID>.storage.kafka.bootstrap.servers [STRING] (!)                       kafka connection string used for consumer and/or producer